 iSelectFund, according to Crunchbase, invested in 45 companies that target “critical global issues, have large markets and financially attractive business models.
 It’s an “impact investment” fund and, as their CEO, Carter Williams wrote, it’s mostly helping startups and investors outside of Silicon Valley to make an impact.

-The most of their healthcare-related investments are biotech and genetics solutions, but if you’re building other platforms, targeted on improving human health, look into them.
-Among their investments are GeneMatters, a digital platform for genetic counselling, and Nix, a wearable patch that monitors hydration IRL without need for a power source.
+Most of their healthcare-related investments are biotech and genetics solutions, but if you’re building other platforms, targeted on improving human health, look into them.
+Among their investments are GeneMatters, a digital platform for genetic counseling, and Nix, a wearable patch that monitors hydration IRL without the need for a power source.

 Israel’s investing firms

 As Israel is a country where lots of our clients are located, we decided to give Israeli investors a shout out as well.

 Invested in exceptional founding teams since 1993.
 Among their major health tech portfolio companies are EarlySense (patient monitoring solution) and Click Diagnostic (technology to make biology testing more democratic).
 One of their early-stage ventures, CyberMDX - security platform for medical devices that ensures the stability of device operations, patient safety, and privacy preventively - recently gained funds in series B.